Billbergia: Description

-The fruits are multi-seeded berries are often heavily colored when ripe; red to blue dominate here.
+The fruits are multi-seeded berries, often heavily colored when ripe; red to blue dominate here.
 The fruits are eaten by animals (mainly by birds, less often by bats and monkeys).
 The seeds are excreted undigested and end up on branches with the feces.

 Taxonomy

-The Swedish botanist Carl Peter Thunberg (1743-1828) established the genus Billbergia in Plantarum Brasiliensium ..., 3, 1821 p.
+The Swedish botanist Carl Peter Thunberg (1743–1828) established the genus Billbergia in Plantarum Brasiliensium ..., 3, 1821 p.
 30 with the type species being Billbergia speciosa.
-The genus, named for the Swedish botanist, zoologist, and anatomist Gustaf Johan Billberg (1772-1844), is divided into two subgenera: Billbergia and Helicodea.
+The genus, named for the Swedish botanist, zoologist, and anatomist Gustaf Johan Billberg (1772–1844), is divided into two subgenera: Billbergia and Helicodea.
 Species in subgenus Helicodea are distinguishable by the tightly recurved 'clock spring' flower petals, unlike other billbergias where the petals are flared.

 Species

 Distribution

 They are native to forest and scrub, up to an altitude of 1,700 m, in southern Mexico, the West Indies, Central America and South America, with many species endemic to Brazil.